Last updated: January 5, 2021

 Engaging products help us shape our sense of self.
 In Roam Research, each click, each word, each link become part of a bigger picture representing our mind, knowledge, and thought processes.
 Part of the genius of Roam is its knowledge graph, a literal, visual representation of your knowledge.
 Looking at other people’s graphs, I couldn’t help but wonder—is this what their minds looks like?
 And, because it’s the Internet, where everyone projects an idealised version of themselves—is this an idealised version of their thought processes?
 How long until people start flexing online by showing off their larger, more complex graphs?

 Ready to get started?
 Check my beginner’s guide to Roam with five easy-to-follow steps to get started.
-You can also use my Roam Research Cheat Sheet featuring the most important commands and shortcuts.
+You can also install browser extensions, install a custom theme, or explore the other tutorials.
 Have fun building your personal knowledge graph!